 Xinjun started his teaching and research career in the field of aerospace/mechanical engineering and applied mathematics.
 In 2008, he joined the University of Wales Newport (now the University of South Wales) as a Senior Lecturer.
 He later on became a programme leader for the undergraduate engineering provision and was acting as the Head of Engineering during his last year at Newport.

 In 2012, Xinjun joined Sheffield Hallam University for its Aerospace Engineering.
 He took over the course leadership for the BEng/MEng Aerospace Engineering in 2013.
-As a result of his diligence and hard work, Xinjun won the University Inspirational Teaching Award (ITA) in 2014 and the Faculty ITA in 2015.
-Under his supervision, the MEng Aerospace Engineering course also won a Faculty Award in 2015.
+As a result of his diligence and hard work, Xinjun won the University Inspirational Teaching Award (ITA) in 2014 and the College ITA in 2015.
+Under his supervision, the MEng Aerospace Engineering course also won a College Award in 2015.

 Xinjun has made more than 20 journal papers and has won two distinctive prizes for Science & Technology Development for his research projects in China.
 During the years, his research area has expended to aerodynamics, CFD modelling and simulation for transonic flows, multi-phase flows, rotating flows, granular flows and natural hazardous flows, and flight mechanics, trajectory modelling and simulation, signal processing and system recognition, etc.